AdobeDocs/experience-manager-screens.en/help/user-guide/single-use-takeover-channel.md

 1. Create a **TakeOver** channel that takes over the content in **MainAdChannel** and plays only for a specific day and time.

-1. Select the **TakeOver** and click **Edit** from the action bar.
+1. Select the **TakeOver** and select **Edit** from the action bar.
 Drag and drop some assets to your channel.
 The following example showcases a single zone image added to this channel.

    ![asset](assets/single-takeover4.png)